SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 Akrotiri is pretty quiet without much around.
 Unless you just want to stay by your pool and enjoy the caldera views (assuming you were at a view hotel) you’d probably wish you were closer to the main towns.
-Firostefani is a great choice for being in a quiet location but still an easy walk to restaurants, shops, and great views.
+Firostefani is what I recommend for being in a quiet location but still an easy walk to restaurants, shops, and great views.

 3. Cheap Hotel in Santorini for Large Group